 Predictions for high energy lepton-hadron and hadronhadron hard collisions rely on perturbative QCD-based calculations for the parton-parton scattering cross sections.
 These are then convoluted with the appropriate parton distribution functions (PDFs) to obtain predictions for experimentally measured observables.
 A recent evaluation of PDF determinations can be found in Ref.
 [1].
-Global fits for PDFs by the CJ Collaboration have focused on simultaneously extending the reach in xtowards $x \approx 1$ and reducing the minimum value of the squared four-momentum transfer, Q^2 , included in the fitting process [2, 3].
-The focus of this analysis is, instead, on the flavor dependence of the light-quark sea, specifically the behavior in x of the ratio d/\bar{u} .
+Global fits for PDFs by the CJ Collaboration have focused on simultaneously extending the reach in x toward $x \approx 1$ and reducing the minimum value of the squared four-momentum transfer, Q^2 , included in the fitting process [2,3].
+The focus of this analysis is, instead, on the flavor dependence of the lightquark sea, specifically the behavior in x of the ratio $\overline{d}/\overline{u}$.
 One important source of information on the behavior of this ratio is lepton pair production using a proton beam on both proton and deuteron targets.
 The most precise such data available previously came from the E866 experiment [4].
-These data suggested that d/\bar{u} initially rose from a value of unity to a maximum near $x \approx 0.15$ followed by a falloff to a value below unity by $x \approx 0.30$.
+These data suggested that $\overline{d}/\overline{u}$ initially rose from a value of unity to a maximum near $x \approx 0.15$ followed by a fall-off to a value below unity by $x \approx 0.30$.
 However, by this region in x the data were statistically limited.
 The CJ12 PDFs [2] were parametrized in such a way that the ratio could follow the data to values below one.
-This led to a rapid fall-off of the d PDF below 0 as x increased beyond about 0.3.
-The CJ15 PDFs [3] employed an alternative parametrization which constrained d/\bar{u} to approach one from above at large values of x.
+This led to a rapid falloff of the \bar{d} PDF below 0 as x increased beyond about 0.3.
+The CJ15 PDFs [3] employed an alternative parametrization which constrained $\overline{d}/\overline{u}$ to approach one from above at large values of x.

 New data from the SeaQuest experiment [5], the successor to the E866 experiment, have a greater reach in x as well as increased statistics.
-Additionally, new data [6] from the STAR Collaboration on W boson production in proton-proton collisions have become available.
-These data also offer additional constraints on \bar{d}/\bar{u} .
-It is the purpose of this analysis to assess the effects of these new data sets on the behavior of \bar{d}/\bar{u} over the x range out to $x \approx 0.4$.
-At the same time, we expose a little noticed correlation between the light-antiquark and light-quark ratios inherent in the available lepton pair production data and in the mid-rapidity weak boson production data that affects the extrapolation of the d/u ratio to values of x approaching 1.
+Additionally, new data [6] from the STAR Collaboration on W boson production in protonproton collisions have become available.
+These data also offer additional constraints on $\overline{d}/\overline{u}$.
+It is the purpose of this analysis to assess the effects of these new datasets on the behavior of $\overline{d}/\overline{u}$ over the x range out to $x \approx 0.4$.
+At the same time, we expose the effects of the (anti)correlation between the light-antiquark and light-quark ratios inherent in the available lepton pair production data and in the mid-rapidity weak boson production data, that affects the extrapolation of the d/u ratio to values of x approaching 1.
 In particular, we examine different parametrizations to see their effects on the extracted ratios.
 Preliminary results have been presented at DIS 2021 [7], and analyses of the new data have also been performed by the CT [8] and JAM [9] collaborations.

 The plan of the paper is as follows.
-In Section II the framework for the global fits is described, including the parametrizations used for the various PDFs and the higher-twist and nucleon off-shell corrections.
-Section III contains a discussion of the data sets used with special attention paid to the new data, while Section IV presents the results of this analysis.
-The conclusions are summarized in Section V.
+In Sec.
+II the framework for the global fits is described, including the parametrizations used for the various PDFs and the higher-twist and nucleon off-shell corrections.
+Section III contains a discussion of the datasets used with special attention paid to the new data, while Sec.
+IV presents the results of this analysis.
+The conclusions are summarized in Sec.
+V.